 · PVC membranes

 · TPO, which is being touted as a greener option

 · Coal-tar pitch (often forbidden by building codes and not commonly used)

 · GRP roof (fiberglass)

 What to Expect When Installing a Flat Roof

 Then, your roofers will bevel the corners, dry-fit the roofing, and glue down the roofing material (rubber or otherwise).
-Finally, roofers finish the edges.
+Finally, a roof contractor will finish the edges.
 How long the project takes will depend on how large the roof is.
-For more information about flat roof construction and installation, contact Adept Construction today.
+For more information about flat roof construction and installation or roof repairs, contact Adept Construction today.

 What is Modified Bitumen Roofing?

 Modified Bitumen (MB) is asphalt that has had modifiers added to it to give it plastic or rubber-like properties.
 The most common types of modifiers being used are APP (Atactic Polypropylene) and SBS (Styrene Butadiene Styrene).

 Modified Bitumen roof systems consist of one, two, or three ply systems.
 The type of substrate will often determine the type of system being installed.
 Modified membranes can also be installed in conjunction with built-up roof materials (such as multiple plies of fiberglass felt) to form a "hybrid" roof system.
 Modifieds have proven performance on residential, commercial, and industrial applications.